zachc77/CS-255-Portfolio/README.md

 What did you do particularly well?

+I think I did a good job of realizing the clinets needs and turing it into clear requirements.
+I made sure I focused on what the client actually wanted.

 If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?